bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - Argent does it again to pirate 3, and starts talking to his patron.
     - "What are you do-?"
     - "no, no, no, no, no."
-    - "Why are you contacting me?" <- Different font
+    - "Why are you contacting me?"
 - Valdris gets map of crescent island.
 - Kony starts conversing with Anastasia.
   - She believes that "religion" is based solely on the "hate" aspect of it.